aaronflippo/course-in-a-box/modules/Lesson 5/_posts/2000-01-07-C# File Structure.md

+**NOTE**: This is an old lesson that needs updating, and is kept here for reference.

 To review, we have a namespace called MyFirstApp, and that namespace contains some additional code inside of it.
 Let’s take a look at what’s inside that namespace: